Zimmi48/gps-bank-data-analysis/README.md

 ##Compile and use instructions
-To compile it, you will need the GHC compiler as well as the latest versions of the gps, json-aeson and http-conduit cabal packages.
+To compile it, you will need the GHC compiler as well as the latest versions of the gps, aeson and http-conduit cabal packages.

     # Download the sources
     wget https://github.com/Zimmi48/gps-bank-data-analysis/archive/master.zip &&